-We’re all here because we want to win some cash from betting, right?!
-Or at least to make the attempt to win some.
+We’re all here because we want to win some cash from betting on horses, right?!
+Or attempt a win.

-For many of us it might not be just about winning a few quid.
-Nothing can quite match the adrenalin that flows when your 25-1 shot is coming to the last two lengths down but full of running and gaining with every stride, or has led all the way and is still going strongly up front with two left to jump.
+It might not be just about winning a few quid for many of us.
+Nothing can quite match the adrenaline that flows when your 25-1 shot is coming to the last two lengths down but full of running and gaining with every stride or has led all the way and is still going strong up front with two left to jump.
 Or yours is a huge price but motoring into the final furlong on the flat and has to fight hard to get up on the line for a short head win.

-And nothing can give quite the same emotional engagement as horse racing either.
-We horse racing fans love our horses, don’t we.
-You’ll know the names – Kauto, Denman, Imperial Commander, Frankel, and dozens more.
-They – and many of those unforgettable races they ran in – will be imprinted on our memories till the day we’re pushing up daisies.
+And nothing can give quite the same emotional engagement as horse racing.
+We UK and Ireland horse racing fans love our horses, don’t we?
+You’ll know the names – Kauto, Denman, Imperial Commander, Frankel, Desert Orchid and dozens more.
+Those great horses and many of the unforgettable races they ran will imprint our memories until the day we’re watching up in the clouds.

-Maybe it isn’t horse racing that gets you going, and your focus is on other forms of sports betting.
-Or even in one of a number of real money games which give a chance of winning some cash.
+Maybe it isn’t horse racing that gets you going, and your biggest focus is on other forms of sports betting.
+Or you prefer playing any one of several real money games, which also give a chance of winning some cash.
 But horse racing stands proudly among all forms of gambling, and horse race betting is a game in its own right.
 A game where you’re out to beat the odds and prove you’re right.
 One that delivers anticipation and excitement in droves and can invoke a roller-coaster of emotions.

-With horse racing, whether it’s betting on long shots or at lower odds, you’ll get the excitement.
+Whether it’s betting on long shots or at lower odds, you’ll get the excitement with horse racing.
 You’ll get the thrills.
 You will shed tears, and you’ll need to be strong to weather the ups and downs.
-If you stick with it long enough, learn from your wins and losses, and think carefully about what you’re doing and what may or may not happen in a race, then alongside the exasperating times – and there will be some – you might just get a few moments of pure elation.
+If you stick with it long enough, learn from your wins and losses, and think carefully about what you’re doing and what may or may not happen in a race, then alongside the exasperating times – and there will be some – you might get a few moments of pure elation.

 Will they work for you?